-The Phd program in Economics aims to provide students with the theoretical and analytical instruments that allows them to understand economics facts, propose theoretical models and conduct empirical analysis at the frontier of economic research.
+The Phd program in Economics and Political Economics aims to provide students with the theoretical and analytical instruments that allows them to understand economics facts, propose theoretical models and conduct empirical analysis at the frontier of economic research.
 Such instruments are acquired through the attendance of advanced courses, summer/winter schools and seminars organized by the PHD program, by the Department and by other academic institutions and research centers.
 Moreover, visiting periods at foreign departments contribute to complete students training in specific fields of interest.
 In the XXXIII program, a double degree position is activated with the University of Essex (UK), within the framework of the ERC 2016 (Horizon 2020) project “Ave TransRisk.
 Average - Transaction Costs and Risk Management during the First Globalization SH6 (Sixteenth-Eighteenth Centuries)”.

 The Phd program offers a training on the main economic theories, also with an historical perspective, at an advanced level.
 Particular emphasis is given to the acquisition of quantitative tools necessary for conducting theoretical and empirical research and to the knowledge of the most common useful software.

 Main research themes are Microeconomics, Macroeconomics, Applied Economics, Political Economy, Econometrics, Statistics, Economic History, History of economic thought and Financial Communication.

 The Phd program trains professional profiles able to conduct research activity within academic departments, private and public research centers, consultancy firms, national and international institutions that advise government activities and in public and private organizations requiring advanced economic expertise.

 The Phd program covers a period of three years, starting in November of each Academic Year.